adrianedirisinghe1989/adrianedirisinghe1989/README.md

   Hi there  👋
 - I currently work as a Fuel Analyst.
 I got my Bachelor's Degree in Business Finance.
 After graduating I worked in 3 different accounting firms.
-I'm looking to transition into a tech role in the coming years.
-My main goal is to be a Software Engineer one day.
+I'm looking to grow my analytical skills.

-- 🌱 I’m currently learning Java and SQL.
-I'm also very intereseted in learning HTML, Python, C, and C++.
+- 🌱 Skilled in Java, SQL and WebAPI using SpringBoot.
+Currently learning Pyhton and AWS.
- I’m currently enrolled in the backend software program with Promineo Tech.
-I plan on graduating this coming January 2023. 🎓
+ I finished a backend software program with Promineo Tech in Jan.
+I'm currenly now taking Big Data Engineering and I plan on graduating this coming August 2023. 🎓

 - 📫 How to reach me at:
 - Email: adrianedirisin@gmail.com